VinaykrishnaYelugu/Hospital-Management-System/README.md

-# Hospital-Management-System
+# Hospital-Management-System <br>
-Hospital Management System developed using ( HTML,CSS,BOOTSTRAP,JAVASCRIPT,PHPMYADMIN,MYSQL using XAMPPP )
+Tools and Frameworks used : HTML,CSS,BOOTSTRAP,JAVASCRIPT,(PHPMYADMIN,MYSQL on Apache server using XAMPPP )